Tropical Storm Hilary moves through California with powerful winds and rain, flooding streets and prompting rescues – KION546

 Multiple daily and monthly rainfall records were broken Sunday, with 1.53 inches falling in downtown Los Angeles, 1.56 inches in Long Beach and 2.95 inches in Palmdale, according to the weather service.

-Palm Springs – where three main roads into the city were closed and a local emergency was declared – received half a year’s worth of rain in just a six-hour period, with 2.27 inches recorded at the Palm Springs Airport on Sunday, according to the National Weather Service.
+Palm Springs received half a year’s worth of rain in just a six-hour period, with 2.27 inches recorded at the Palm Springs Airport on Sunday, according to the National Weather Service.

 There have been at least three swift water rescues so far in Palm Springs, police department lieutenant Gustavo Araiza told CNN.